 One of the most effective ways to prevent sports injuries is to encourage cross-training in a variety of sports.
 So if your child normally plays soccer, it might be a good idea to enroll them in an after-school program that exposes them to a wider range of activities.
 They'll be able to work out different muscles and become stronger overall while also preparing for the upcoming soccer season.

 Check with your benefits administrator about eligible services with your plan.

 Here's the truth—if your student athlete experiences a sports-related injury, then bills from the doctor's office might add up fast.
 Because of that, it's important to utilize your FSA to get reimbursed for doctor's visits.

 According to a recent study, knee injuries are the most common sports-related injury for teens and they also happen to be one of the most expensive.
 Depending on the severity of the injury, your child may need to visit a variety of specialists that could range from physical therapists to orthopedic surgeons, and if the injury occurs during a game or practice, then you might even need to go to urgent care or the emergency room.

 The most cost-effective way to handle doctor's visits is to keep track of your visits, save the bills and file for FSA reimbursement with your employer or use your card to pay for them directly if you have one.
-It might not seem like much in the moment, but being able to use a tax-advantaged account to pay for your doctor bills could save you hundreds or thousands of dollars throughout the year.
+It might not seem like much in the moment, but being able to use a tax-advantaged account to pay for your doctor bills could really help you save in the long run.

 Enjoy the sports season

 You'll always worry about your child, but that's just part of being parent.
-Don't let your fear of injuries stop you from enjoying the sports season.
-Cheer with the crowd, attend the banquets and celebrate the team's victories.
-Throughout it all, you can rest easy knowing that you're prepared for whatever may happen.
+Don't let your fear of injuries stop you from enjoying the sports season!
+Cheer with the crowd, attend the banquets, and celebrate the team's victories.
+Throughout it all, you can rest easy knowing that you're prepared.